Hamilton County Child Custody Attorney Advocating For Families In Chattanooga

 As life continues to change, your children remain your top priority.
 Whether you have an existing custody arrangement that needs to be modified or are currently going through a divorce, you want what is best for your children.

-Putting Your Children First
+Putting Your Children First In Child Custody Matters

 Divorce forces parents to make some challenging decisions about the care and raising of their children.
-Besides dissolving the marriage, divorcing couples must agree on days the child will be with each parent; division of holidays, summers and school breaks; health and life insurance; child support; and a host of other important matters.
+Besides dissolving the marriage, divorcing couples must agree on days the child will be with each parent, division of holidays, summers and school breaks, health and life insurance, child support and a host of other important matters.

 It is important to remember that your goal in a custody dispute is not to win; only your child should win.
 And your child wins if both parents respect and treat each other with civility at all times in dealing with exchanging the child, future conflicts and even financial responsibilities.